YetAnotherJonWilson/grocery-list/README.md

 # grocery-list
 ###########

-### An Angular SPA to create a list of groceries and add and remove items RESTfully.
+### An Angular SPA to create and remove items from a list of groceries using two way data binding and RESTful web services.